binary42/avedac/aved-classifier/README.txt

 3. Installation on Linux or MacOSX

+4. Installation on Linux or MacOSX

-4. Developer Notes
+5. Developer Notes

 1. Overview
 -----------------------------------------------------------------------------
-The AVED Classifier is simply Matlab code, but to simplify its use a graphical interface to run it.
+The AVEDac Classifier is simply Matlab code, but to simplify its use a graphical interface to run it.
 The following describes how to build the graphical interface